algao1/blurb/content/posts/kv_store.md

 }
 ```

-Finding and determining whether a kv-pair exists in a SSTable involves iterating over **all** entries stored, which will be sufficient for our current implementation.
-We do this by loading the entire file into a buffer, and then reading from it one pair at a time.
+Finding and determining whether a kv-pair exists in a SSTable involves iterating over **all** entries stored, which will be sufficient for the current implementation.
+We do this by loading the entire file into a buffer (we'll see how to improve this soon!), and then reading from it one pair at a time.

 ```go
 // sst_manager.go